 Ultrasonography is the main imaging modality used for assessing the soft tissue structures of the limb such as tendons and ligaments.
 Damage to these structures will be seen on ultrasound as changes to the fibre pattern, size and level of fluid present within the tissue.
 Ultrasound can also be used to evaluate the health of tissue within joints and the surfaces of bones.
 Our orthopaedic ultrasound machine is mobile so can easily be used on yards or at our clinic.

-Following identification of the source of the lameness will discuss with your appropriate treatment options, prognosis and a suitable rehabilitation plan for your horse following treatment.
-We work closely with farriers and physiotherapist as they play vital role in the treatment of lameness.
+Following identification of the source of the lameness, will discuss with your appropriate treatment options, prognosis and a suitable rehabilitation plan for your horse following treatment.
+We work closely with farriers and physiotherapists as they play vital roles in the treatment of lameness.
 Commonly used treatment options include:

 · Intra-synovial or systemic anti-inflammatory medication